 Registry

-# AlwaysInstallElevated — installs MSI as SYSTEM
+# AlwaysInstallElevated — installs MSI packages as SYSTEM

 reg query HKCU\SOFTWARE\Policies\Microsoft\Windows\Installer /v AlwaysInstallElevated